|Red, black, tan, cream

 Because your dog cannot brush its own teeth, you will also have to help ensure good dental hygiene.
 Brush teeth at least three times a week, ideally starting when your dog is a puppy to get it used to the process.

 Finally, you will also need to ensure that your dog’s nails are trimmed regularly.
-This will usually need doing every two or three months, depending on how much time they spend walking and running on hard surfaces.
+This will usually need doing every 2–3 months, depending on how much time they spend walking and running on hard surfaces.
 If you struggle to cut nails, you can ask a professional groomer or even your vet to assist with this.

 Health and Conditions ❤️